klakegg/docker-hugo/README.md

 Hugo as of version [0.43](https://github.com/gohugoio/hugo/releases/tag/v0.43) contains also an extended edition.

-The extended edition is used in those images containing "ext" in the name.
-Except use of extended edition are those images exactly the same as those using the normal edition.
+The extended edition is used in those images containing `ext` in the name.
+Except use of extended edition and additional tools are those images exactly the same as those using the normal edition.

 Table of Hugo extention features and the version when images first support the feature: